 If you owe the bank that holds your account a loan, you can protect yourself by opening a new account at another institution.
 This ensures that you have cash to use for necessities during the bankruptcy.

 Keep All Receipts

-While you should always keep purchase receipts for income tax purposes, in the 90 days prior to your filing and during the bankruptcy process it is imperative that you keep evidence of all purchases.
+While you should always keep purchase receipts for income tax purposes, in the 90 days before your filing and during the bankruptcy process, it is imperative that you keep evidence of all purchases.
 The court and/or the appointed trustee will want to review these if they suspect you made some unnecessary purchases prior to or during the bankruptcy process.
 Keeping receipts will effectively display that you used your bank account for reasonable and necessary purposes.

 Have Your Bank Statements Ready

 Copies of your monthly bank statements prior to your bankruptcy filing must be submitted with your petition.
 During the bankruptcy process, you may be asked to submit additional bank statements to verify that you are continuing to control your spending.
 Should there be questions about abnormal or large withdrawals, your purchase receipts should be evidence that any transactions in question are reasonable and legitimate.

 While bankruptcy court is most concerned with your spending habits, they may also ask about "unusual" deposits that occur before and during your case.
 Should you have any one-time or unexpected deposits during this period, be prepared to explain and define their source.
 Hopefully, there are good reasons for these deposits (and they won't be recurring), as they could change your financial profile in your original bankruptcy petition.